xddxdd/blog/src/content/article/en/fun/ai-agent-bankrupted-their-operator-scan-dn42.lantian/index.md

     https://git.dn42/dn42/registry/pulls/6507/files - the saga continues
 ```

-Shortly after, "JertLinc3522" apparently got permission from their operator, and opened a Pull Request in DN42's registry to register its information.
+Shortly after, "JertLinc3522" apparently got permission from its operator, and opened a Pull Request in DN42's registry to register its information.
 It made a few mistakes, which is actually common for new participants, and not concerning by itself.
 However, what is concerning is that it indicated its purpose:

 > To the dn42 Administrators and Community,
 >